Keyboard shortcuts

 Waveforms

-One way to visualize sequential logic circuits is with waveform diagrams, as below.
+One way to visualize sequential logic circuits is with waveform diagrams, also known as digital timing diagrams, as below.

 On the 2nd positive edge of the clock, the input to the flop goes high.
 The output, however, remains unchanged.
 One clock cycle later, the flop’s output matches its previous input.
 Aha, we’ve got 1 cycle’s worth of “memory”!.